inbravo/travel/september-2017/tehri-dam.md

 ##  6:00 AM Muzaffarnagar
 *	This new highway is the face of new emerging India.
 It gives me immense proud to born in such a great period of transformation
 *	People in my generation, who are experiencing this change, will have a story to tell to new generations
+*	India's highest sugarcane growing fields are all around me.
+Greenery is the major sign of this region
+*	Slowly the highway came to end, entering the single side road, heading towards Roorkee city

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_061102.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_061625.jpg)